kubesphere/kubeeye/README.md

 > English | [中文](README_zh.md)

-KubeEye is an audit tool for Kubernetes to discover Kubernetes resources (by [OPA](https://github.com/open-policy-agent/opa) ), cluster components, cluster nodes (by [Node-Problem-Detector](https://github.com/kubernetes/node-problem-detector)) and other configurations are meeting with best practices, and giving suggestions for modification.
+KubeEye is an inspection tool for Kubernetes to discover Kubernetes resources (by [OPA](https://github.com/open-policy-agent/opa) ), cluster components, cluster nodes (by [Node-Problem-Detector](https://github.com/kubernetes/node-problem-detector)) and other configurations are meeting with best practices, and giving suggestions for modification.

-KubeEye supports custom audit rules and plugins installation.
-Through [KubeEye Operator](#kubeeye-operator), you can view audit results and modify suggestions by the website.
+KubeEye supports custom inspection rules and plugins installation.
+Through [KubeEye Operator](#kubeeye-operator), you can view the inspection results and modification suggestions by the graphical display on the web page.

 ## Architecture
-KubeEye get cluster resource details by the Kubernetes API, audit the resource configurations by audit rules and plugins, and generate audit results.
+KubeEye get cluster resource details by the Kubernetes API, inspect the resource configurations by inspection rules and plugins, and generate inspection results.
 See Architecture for details.

 ![kubeeye-architecture](./docs/images/kubeeye-architecture.svg?raw=true)